This post may contain affiliate links. Read my Disclosure.

 While I certainly won’t be glued to Sports Center anytime soon, I will be paying much closer attention to any games that happen to be showing on a bar TV.

 The rowdy enthusiasm of soccer fans around the world is addictive.
-You’ll definately find me attending more live games in future travels, armed with a vuvuzela if I can help it.
+You’ll definitely find me attending more live games in future travels, armed with a vuvuzela if I can help it.
 So if you happen to be sitting next to me – cover your ears.

 Go Pirates! :)